It's time for DataFest 2014! Ready to get energized with data?

 DataFest is also a great opportunity to gain experience that employers are looking for.
 Having worked on a data analysis problem at this scale will certainly help make you a good candidate for any position that involves analysis and critical thinking, and it will provide a concrete example to demonstrate your experience during interviews.

 What do I need to compete?

 All you need is a laptop with tools for data analysis (there is no limitation on which software you use) and enthusiasm for data.

 What are the rules of the competition?

 The rules are very simple:

 On Friday we will start with a reception where your surprise client will give a brief introduction to the data you will be working with over the weekend and tell you a bit about what they would like to get out of it.
-While the dataset and the client are a surprise, there is a clue hidden in the poster.
 The data will likely be much more complex than what you are used to seeing in your classes, and you will be given free reign to analyze it however you like.
 In other words, you will come up with a research question that is of interest to you, and conduct the appropriate analysis to answer your question.
 But you are welcomed, and encouraged, to take cues from the client's introduction when shaping your research question(s).

-Presentations and judging will begin at 3pm on Sunday, March 24, 2013 at SAMSI.
+Presentations and judging will begin at 2:30pm on Sunday, March 23, 2014.
 Each team will give a brief (5 minute) presentation of their findings to a panel of judges comprised of faculty and professionals from a variety of fields.
 There will be prizes in many categories, such as best visualization, best use of external data, and best findings.
 A finalized list of categories will be announced at the beginning of the competition.

 Please don't hesitate to contact your local organizer with any questions: